ceramicstudio/idx-docs/docs/reference/types.md

 ### **Definition**

-A definition is a Ceramic document that describes a record in the index.
+A definition is a Ceramic stream that describes a record in the index.

 ```ts
 type Definition<C extends Record<string, any> = Record<string, any>> = {